viatsko/lyn/README.md

 ## Deploying
 Ready to run in production?
 Please [check Phoenix Framework deployment guides](http://www.phoenixframework.org/docs/deployment).

+## Contributing
+I am more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests.

+If you would like to submit a pull request, please make an effort to follow the guide in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Credits
 Main author and active maintainer is Valerii Iatsko, feel free to follow:
 * [Medium Blog](https://medium.com/@viatsko)